 Intro & History

-Urban Nations Outreach focuses on meeting the spiritual, physical, and social needs of the Muslims in their target neighborhoods.
+Our NYC mission partner focuses on meeting the spiritual, physical, and social needs of the Muslims in their target neighborhoods.
 At the two ministry centers, they have many classes and services.
-UNO missionaries lead ESL & citizenship classes, computer classes, youth and teen programs.
+Their missionaries lead ESL & citizenship classes, computer classes, youth and teen programs.
 They also host other special events in the summer and around holidays, which serve as platforms for evangelistic presentations.
 The next stage of their ministry involves starting small Bible study groups, individual discipleship sessions and, eventually, church plants among the Muslim converts in New York.

-Servant Life is excited to partner with Urban Nations Outreach to help reach the Muslim immigrant population of New York City.
+Servant Life is excited to partner with them to help reach the Muslim immigrant population of New York City.

 What does my cost include?

 • Transportation while you're in the city*

 • Housing (sleeping in beds, not on the floor!)

 • Some Meals**